Is Your DOT Physical Examination Stressing You Out?

 6. A driver with a history of alcoholism is disqualifying.

-In other words, be prepared. know your medical history and don't forget that these requirements are created not to "hassle" you but to insure public safety.
-As a professional truck, bus or taxi driver with a lot of responsibilities in your hands, you have an obligation to protect others who use the same roads, please DRIVE SAFELY and take care of yourself!
+In other words, be prepared.
+Know your medical history and don't forget that these requirements are created not to "hassle" you but to insure public safety.
+As a professional truck, bus, taxi driver with a lot of responsibilities in your hands, you have an obligation to protect others who use the same roads, please DRIVE SAFELY and take care of yourself!